Comparing Playwright and Cypress for WCAG Compliance Testing

 • Verify DOM stability by checking document.readyState and mutation observer queues.

 Standardizing axe-core parameters eliminates framework-specific noise.
-Configure the Playwright Accessibility Plugin Integration to enforce cross-frame consistency and bypass sandboxing restrictions.
+Configure the Playwright Accessibility Plugin Integration to enforce cross-frame consistency.

 Apply these overrides to align scans with WCAG 2.2 success criteria: